 I think it’s because we put ourselves at the top of the pyramid (I actually wrote “pyramind” by accident here at first, and almost convinced myself to try and coin a phrase, but decided to put it in brackets instead, the cowards compromise) and we are worried about losing the top spot.

 There’s a great theory that the reason we’re terrified of aliens is a projection of the things we know we have done to each other when one group of people is more technologically advanced than another.
-I think this extends to intelligence as well.
+I think this extends to artificial intelligence as well.